Ogston Reservoir

 The valley was flooded in 1958 and completely submerged farmland, roads and part of the Ashover Light Railway.
 The reservoir also destroyed most of the village of Woolley, including the Woolley House Hydro, the village store, the blacksmiths, the joiners, the laundry, the sheep dip and 'Napoleons Home', the local public house.
 The villagers were relocated into council houses built in another local hamlet, Badger Lane, which eventually became known as the village of Woolley on the Moor, which subsequently became the present village of Woolley Moor.

-The reservoir provides many leisure activities including sailing, windsurfing and trout-fishing.
+The reservoir provides many leisure activities including sailing, windsurfing, stand up paddle boarding and trout-fishing.
 It is especially well known for its bird-life and over 200 species have been recorded at Ogston including Wilson's phalarope, Sabine's gull and long-tailed skuas.

-Ellen MacArthur, best known as a solo long-distance yachtswoman who, on February 7, 2005, broke the world record for the fastest solo circumnavigation of the globe, trained to become a yachtswoman on Ogston Reservoir.
+Ellen MacArthur, best known as a solo long-distance yachtswoman who, on 7 February 2005, broke the world record for the fastest solo circumnavigation of the globe, trained to become a yachtswoman on Ogston Reservoir.

 This article was prepared using information found on the website of the 'Woolley Trail', maintained by the local primary school.